VISITING RULES AND REGULATIONS

 D. Ex-offenders shall be required to obtain the approval of the Superintendent prior to visiting.
 Normally such approval shall not be considered within six (6) months of release.
 Appendix B should be completed and sent to the Superintendent.

-E. MCI-Plymouth disciplinary sanctions state that an inmate may be prohibited from family or other visits while on room detention, or during period of loss of visits for a disciplinary sanction.
+E. MASAC at Plymouth disciplinary sanctions state that an inmate may be prohibited from family or other visits while on room detention, or during period of loss of visits for a disciplinary sanction.
 It is the inmate's responsibility to make timely notifications to family or other visits when a disciplinary sanction prohibits visits.

 F. If an inmate leaves the visiting area, the visit is considered terminated.